← Illusions in the Boardroom

 A CTO commissions an AI reconciliation of strategy documents, architecture models, and code, and receives a calm, precise enumeration of contradictions the organisation had been absorbing socially for years.
 The CEO’s response is to suppress the output.

-A large European telecoms operator decides to pilot an AI assistant for its technology leadership.
-The brief is modest: given access to the company's strategy documents, architecture diagrams, and code, the assistant should produce a summary of the organisation's technology landscape and its alignment with stated strategic priorities.
+A large European telecoms operator pilots an AI assistant for its technology leadership.
+The brief is modest: given the strategy documents, architecture diagrams, and code, produce a summary of the technology landscape and its alignment with stated strategic priorities.

-The CTO recognises every finding in the summary, as none of it is new to him.
-What is new is that the confirmation is now documented, enumerated, and produced by a system that did not attend a single meeting.
-It is written down in a single document, generated in hours rather than months, making it impossible to dismiss as merely one person's opinion.
+The CTO recognises every finding; none of it is new to him.
+What is new is that the confirmation is documented, enumerated, and produced by a system that did not attend a single meeting, in a single document generated in hours rather than months, impossible to dismiss as one person's opinion.

 ...